 When talking about Kansai street food, takoyaki (たこ焼き) should immediately come to mind.
 These are dumplings stuffed with pieces of octopus and cooked using a special mold.
 They are usually served and eaten in a boat-shaped tray, but you can also sometimes find them on skewers.
 Takoyaki are sold at many street stalls (yatai, 屋台) which may not be much to look at, but each will boast of having the best recipe!

 Yatsuhashi (八つ橋) are sweet specialties the Japanese always bring back from a trip to Kyoto.
 It is a small triangular-shaped mochi (glutinous rice flour) confectionery, usually stuffed with red bean paste (an, あん).

-There are also the kyo-gashi (京菓子), traditional sweets from Kyoto.
+There are also kyo-gashi (京菓子), traditional wagashi sweets from Kyoto.

-When you hear "Kobe"... it's impossible not to think of beef!
+When someone mentions "Kobe", it's impossible not to think of Kobe beef!
 Renowned worldwide, this is the Rolls Royce of wagyu (和牛, Japanese beef).
-It gained its reputation due to the "marbling", that is, the fine layers of fat running through it.
-It is said that Kobe cattle are massaged daily, and fed with beer!
+It gained its reputation due to the "marbling" in the meat, that is, the fine layers of fat running through it.
+It's said that Kobe cattle are massaged daily to achieve this, and even fed with beer!